AdesisNetlife/croak/README.md

 ## Current stage

-Croak is an initial version ready to use in relaxed working environment, however it is under active (re-)designing process and important changes can be added/removed in near future version
+Croak is an initial version ready to use in relaxed working environment, however it is under active designing process and important changes can be added/removed in a near future version

 #### Grunt support